ritvikindupuri/AD-AttackSim/TECHNICAL_DOCUMENTATION.md

     -   Implements the **automated simulation flow** using `useEffect` and `setTimeout`.
     -   Orchestrates the main two-column UI layout.

+### `ThreatIntelPanel.tsx`
+- **Role:** A tabbed interface providing detailed context for the current attack step.
+- **Functionality:**
+    -   Displays attacker commands, MITRE ATT&CK mappings, and defense recommendations.
+    -   **Dynamically renders a "PowerShell Events" tab** that uses the `PowerShellLogViewer` component to display detailed forensic logs (Event ID 4104) when they are available for the current step.

 ### `NetworkGraph.tsx`
 - **Role:** A dynamic, data-driven visualization of the simulation's network.
 - **Functionality:**